Learning to Optimize for Mixed-Integer Non-linear Programming with Feasibility Guarantees: Experimental Results

-\paragraph{Overall results.} As illustrated in~\Cref{fig:solving}, exact solvers such as Gurobi find better solutions over time but can be slow.
+\paragraph{Solver-Time Comparison.} As illustrated in~\Cref{fig:solving}, exact solvers such as \gurobi{} find better solutions over time but can be slow.
 For more complex problem instances, these solvers may fail to find feasible solutions within strict time limits.
 In contrast, our proposed methods consistently achieve high-quality feasible solutions within milliseconds.
 To the best of our knowledge, this is the first general approach for efficiently solving parametric MINLPs with up to tens of thousands of variables.

 Even when accounting for training time (100 seconds), the overall efficiency of RC and LT remains substantially better.
 Importantly, once trained, the models effectively generalize to unseen problem instances, making them ideal for repeated problem-solving scenarios where the training cost is amortized~\cite{Amos_amortized2022}.
 Furthermore, RC and LT can generate high-quality initial solutions for exact solvers, reducing the search space and accelerating the convergence of traditional methods.